rosjava/rosjava_core/docs/src/main/sphinx/best_practices.rst

 - org.ros.rosjava
 - org.ros.rosjava_geometry

-Only core packages (e.g. those in rosjava_core and android_core) should being with org.ros.
+Only core packages (e.g. those in rosjava_core and android_core) should begin with org.ros.